davidmbrister/JavaFrogger/README.md

 # Java Frogger
 A simple Frogger implementation that relies on a simple grid defined in a game config file.
-Many of the commits were never merged into master, so some features appear in branches other than master, including add addFlies branch which adds flies.
+Later commits were never merged into master, so most game features appear in branches other than master, including add addFlies branch which adds flies.
+If I want to download and run this, I think my best branch bet would be to clone addFlies.